-- Improve public transport options to connect the with Marton, Whanganui, and Palmerston North. - > Improve active transport options.
+- Improve public transport options to connect the with Marton, Whanganui, and Palmerston North. - Investigate options for creating a second access to Rātana Pā. - > Improve active transport options.

 "Toilets near the playground or coming into town."

 "Bus for people that can't afford transport."